AydinKZ/bulaqml/README.md

 ## 🌊 BulaqML — Streaming Anomaly Detection (POC)

-BulaqML is a beginner-friendly proof of concept for building a real-time anomaly detection service using online (streaming) machine learning with River ML library https://riverml.xyz/latest/.
+BulaqML is a beginner-friendly proof of concept for building a real-time anomaly detection service using online (streaming) machine learning with [River ML library ](https://riverml.xyz/latest/).

 It is a per-signal anomaly detection workflow where each signal (UUID/tag):